CircleCI-Public/config-preview-sdk/docs/executors.md

     executor: baz-orb/bar  # prefixed executor
 ```

 Note that `foo-orb/bar` and `baz-orb/bar` are different executors.
-They
-both have the local name `bar` relative to their orbs, but the are independent executors living in different orbs.
+They both have the local name `bar` relative to their orbs, but the are independent executors living in different orbs.

 ## Overriding keys when invoking an executor
-When invoking an executor in a `job` any keys in the job itself will override those of the executor invoked.
-For instance, if your job declares a `docker` stanza, it will be used, in its entirety, instead of the one in your executor.
+When invoking an executor in a `job`, any keys in the job itself will override those of the executor invoked.
+For example, if your job declares a `docker` stanza, it will be used, in its entirety, instead of the one in your executor.

 There is **one exception** to this rule: `environment` variable maps are additive.
 If an `executor` has one of the same `environment` variables as the `job`, the `job`'s value will win.
 For example, if you had the following configuration: